collective-soundworks/soundworks-plugin-logger/README.md

-# `@soundworks/plugin-logger`
+# soundworks | plugin logger

-> [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin dedicated to recording arbitrary from any node of the network into plain old files.
+[`soundworks`](https://github.com/collective-soundworks/soundworks) plugin for recording arbitrary data from any node of the network into plain old files.

 ## Table of Contents